Back to Blog

 Some employers offer enhanced matching-4%, 5%, or even 6%.
 If you have this benefit and you're not maximising it, you're leaving even more money on the table.

-Example: If your employer matches up to 6%, contributing only 3% means you're missing out on an additional 3% of your salary every year.
+Example: If your employer matches up to 6%, contributing only 3.5% means you're missing out on additional free money each year.

 Check your employment contract.
 If enhanced matching is available, increase your contribution rate to capture it all.
 Use our KiwiSaver calculator to see what the numbers mean for you.